 You’ve heard it your whole life, “You have a remarkable voice.”
 Everyone’s told you that you should be in radio.
 Of course, none of them are in the entertainment business, so you probably never really pursued it.

-- You need to get oriented with the industry.
-Do some homework.
-You need an education in this business prior to investing in it, especially if you hope to be valuable as a voiceover.
-You need to understand who your core clients would be and who you would eventually create a voiceover demo for: namely, producers.
-If you’re not servicing the producers most likely to hire you, you’re not servicing yourself.
+1. You need to get oriented with the industry.
+You need an education in this business prior to producing a voiceover demo, especially if you hope to be valuable as a voiceover.
+You need to understand who your core clients would be, why they require professionally produced voiceover demos, and how to find work.
+If you’re not servicing the producers most likely to hire you, you’re not servicing your voiceover career.
 This is precisely why I wrote The SOUND ADVICE Encyclopedia of Voiceover & The Business of Being a Working Talent.
-You need insight as to what’s needed and wanted of you in this field, and how professional sessions are run.
+You need insight as to what they need and want from you in this field, and how professional sessions are run.
 Otherwise, you’ll likely frustrate yourself with unrealistic expectations. *

-- You need training.
+2. You need training.
 ‘Winging it’ isn’t professional because it’s unreliable and could explain why there are so many one-hit wonders in this profession.
-You need a professional approach, mic technique, and time dedicated to practice, practice, practice in order to build your skills.
+You need a professional approach, you need to master mic technique, and time dedicated to practice, practice, practice in order to build your skills.
 Your confidence will build from there.
-Much like circuit training fine-tunes your physical acuity with continued use, technique training conditions your performance muscle.
+Much like circuit training fine tunes your physical acuity with continued use, technique training conditions your performance muscle.
 You can’t expect to run a marathon if you don’t train.
-And, if you consider what your experience has been up till the present, coaching adds value to who you are and instills in you the stamina to go the distance in your career.
-This is why every skill level benefits from proper coaching.
+And, if you consider what your experience has been up till the present, coaching adds value to who you are and instills stamina to go the distance.
+Every skill level of talent benefits from proper coaching.

-- You need a simple, reliable home recording set up.
-Keep in mind: your objective is on being the best voice talent you can be, not the best production studio or recording engineer.
+3. You need a simple, reliable home recording set up.
+Keep in mind: your objective is to be the best voice talent you can be, not the best production studio or recording engineer.
 Nevertheless, you do need the ability to record, edit and turnaround a proper audition.
-There’s a bit of a learning curve to this, but recent industry advances have made this easier.
-Don’t let all those old radio guys online brow beat you into thinking if you can’t produce a documentary that rivals Richard Attenborough’s “Planet Earth” series, you can’t join their exclusive voiceover club.
-You could have the best gear and the coolest toys on the block, but if you can’t use the advanced options they offer—it’s a waste.
+There’s a bit of a learning curve to this, but recent industry advances have made this aspect infinitely easier.
+Don’t let all those old radio guys hanging out online brow beat you into thinking that if you can’t produce a documentary that rivals Richard Attenborough’s “Planet Earth” series that you can’t join their exclusive voiceover club.
+The truth is you could have the best gear and the coolest toys on the block, but if you can’t use the advanced options they offer—it’s an utter waste.
 (TIP: What you’re recording on matters less than WHERE you’re recording.
 Find a quiet place like a closet full of clothes to record your auditions and the occasional session.)

-- Promote yourself to agents who specifically handle VO.
-Much like talent, agents typically specialize.
+5. Promote yourself to agents who specifically handle VO.
+Talent agents, like talent, specialize.
 And not every hat fits every head.
 Not all agents handle voiceover, and even those who do, don’t necessarily have access to the type of voiceover work you’re most likely to land.

-- Make sure your demo is posted online in as many places where lots of voice talent can be found and hired.
-You will increase your opportunities by a great margin if you make your professionally produced demo accessible to anyone and everyone who may hire you.
+7. Make sure your demos are posted online in as many places where lots of voice talent can be heard and hired.
+You will increase your opportunities dramatically if you make your professionally produced demos accessible to anyone and everyone who may hire you.

-That’s a great start.
-And as the adage goes, “You don’t have to be great to start, but you have to start to be great”!
+As the adage states, “You don’t have to be great to start, but you have to start to be great”!